 Gouffre de Padirac has irregular opening hours.
 At the minimum, the cave is accessible from 10:00 am to 4:30 pm from April to the second week of November.
 Anyhow, entry passes can only be acquired through booking online.

 I salute you if you read all my 10 reasons to visit Rocamadour all the way from the beginning!
-If you did not skip a thing, I believe you don’t need to read my answer to the question “is Rocamadour Worth Visiting” anymore.
+Rocamadour is such a beautiful place to visit, isn’t it?

 However, Rocamadour isn’t the only one worth visiting you can find in France.
 Primarily that Rocamadour is located in Southern France, it has many rivals regarding historical importance and physical appearance.

 Some that I can mention and also recommend to visit are the following:

 |Gordes||A scenic hilltop village with a view of the picturesque Luberon Regional Nature Park.|

 |Eze||A romantic hilltop village with an overlooking view of the coast of the French Riviera|

 |Rocamadour||A breathtaking pilgrimage site and historical village in Lot Department.
 I really recommend Rocamadour.|